fbettag/println/README.md

 ## Todo

-* XmlResponse for "post" needs a Sitemap. ("No navigation defined"-error) http://groups.google.com/group/liftweb/browse_thread/thread/18d4334601bacf57
+* XmlResponse for "post" needs a Sitemap. ("No navigation defined"-error and no JavaScript/liftAjax) http://groups.google.com/group/liftweb/browse_thread/thread/18d4334601bacf57
 * jQuery Dialog for adding new posts with auto-slugging ([a-zA-Z0-9/,-]) http://groups.google.com/group/liftweb/browse_thread/thread/d42aaa377f62f12f
 * Blog.scala:68 Only show many-to-many posts according to User-status
 * jquery.tokeninput.js:641 Fix the dropdown to be selectable by keyboard
 * println.js:153 Save window-size in a Cookie, make wmd-textarea auto-resizable with jQueryUI dialog
 * Tagging -> return way to server
-* Twitter, Facebook and Google+ Integration
+* Twitter, Facebook and Google+ Auto-Publish
-* grep for FIXME or FIXIT ;)

 ## Footnote